vu-noah/AdvancedNLP/README.md

 Instructions:

-Create a new directory where the fine-tuned models and the predictions will be stored: saved_models

 For your convenience, we already included the json files with train and test data in the Data directory.
 If you do not have them:

 Call preprocess_to_json.py from the command line.